 This week marks 30 years since I uploaded my first HTML file to a web server.
-I’ve done that many times since then.
+I’ve done that many thousands of times since then.
 I did it for rock stars, Fortune 500 companies, sole traders and everything in-between since then.
 It’s a wild ride that I won’t bore you with right now, but Founding Members will get to finally work on that book about the Internet that I have been writing for a decade - like every other damn writing and creative project that stalls because I’m afraid to move on from making websites perfect so that then I can write.

 I quit that in 2019 when I realised what my beloved industry had become, and despite my efforts to try and fix it, it became untenable.
 I have been in a grieving process since then, which has mostly unfolded on my YouTube channel.

 I also went to law school.
+It’s a bit time consuming.

-I have been mouthy about Substack over the years, mostly because I don’t understand why people would think - after all we’ve been through with tech - that there wouldn’t be another bait-and-switch.
+I have been fairly belligerent about Substack over the years, mostly because I don’t understand why people would think - after all we’ve been through with tech - that there wouldn’t be another bait-and-switch.
 But also, fuck it.
 It’s a good product.
 This is where people are.
 Matt Mullenweg has completely lost the plot (I will write about this too) and honestly… it’s just time to move on from that phase of my life.

 I was having trouble letting go of being in tech.
 It was such a big part of my identity, and my story, and I’ve been grieving and somewhat in denial about what has happened… and desperately clinging onto something that isn’t coming back.